IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 done < requirements.txt`

 - On Windows:
-   - if using: PowerShell 7
+   - if using PowerShell 7:
      `Get-Content requirements.txt | ForEach-Object {
        pip install $_ || Write-Error "Failed to install $_"}`
    - or, if using command prompt: